Scott Air Force Base, Illinois

 The field was designated as the new home of the General Headquarters of the Air Forces of the entire United States Army on June 2, 1938, making the field the nerve center of the entire Army Air Corps.
 To prepare for the new role the old buildings on Scott Field had to come down, demolition began July 18, 1938.
 The huge hangar, now useless to the army, was sold to the wreckers for $20,051.00.
 The mooring mast, the old wooden barracks and administration buildings were all wrecked.
 Colonial style administration buildings, family quarters, barracks, together with new hangars and other buildings (in all 73 major buildings) were erected through a $7,500,000.00 building program.

 On June 1, 1939, Scott was designated as the Scott Field branch of the Army Air Corps.
-Technical Schools and the basic section of the school, which was located at Chanute Field, Rantoul, Ill., was transferred to Scott Field.
+Technical Schools and the basic section of the school, which was located at Chanute Field, Rantoul, Illinois, was transferred to Scott Field.

 An allotment of $1,710,150.00 was made in August 1941 for the construction of 160 new buildings for with the designation of Scott as the communications training center of the Air Force more housing was needed for students.
 Cantonment areas were constructed in the southeast and northeast sections of the field.
 A short time later the Army built an induction center across the Southern Railroad tracks.
 This area was later annexed to Scott Air Force Base.